tlswg/tls-key-update/draft-ietf-tls-extended-key-update.md

    the responder transmits that message to the initiator.

-4. On receipt of `ExtendedKeyUpdate(response)` with status `accepted`, the initiator sets `accepted=1` and derives a secret key based on the exchanged key shares.
+4. On receipt of `ExtendedKeyUpdate(response)` with status `accepted`, the initiator sets the local variable `accepted=1` and derives a secret key based on the exchanged key shares.

 5. The initiator transmits an `ExtendedKeyUpdate(new_key_update)` message.